Nitin216/dotfiles/README.md

 # dotfiles

-## Custom environment setup for Vim, zsh and tmux
+## Custom environment setup for Neovim, Zsh and kitty